liberapay/liberapay.com/README.md

 The site works without this, except for the credit card page (you have to set this).
-Visit the [Balanced Documentation](https://www.balancedpayments.com/docs) if you want to know more about creating marketplace's.
+Visit the [Balanced Documentation](https://www.balancedpayments.com/docs) if you want to know more about creating marketplaces.

 The GITHUB_* keys are for a gittip-dev application in the Gittip organization on Github.
 It points back to localhost:8537, which is where Gittip will be